What does ZEBx do?

 ZEBx is a collaborative platform that strengthens the public, private and civic capacities for zero emission buildings in Vancouver and British Columbia.
 We are an industry hub that facilitates knowledge exchange to accelerate market transformation.

 The Exchange fosters innovation through dialogues, project tours, curated research, training and demonstrations.
 We work closely with all facets of the industry, including developers, builders, architects and designers spanning single family homes to high rise residential and commercial buildings.

-We are based in the heart of Vancouver.
+Since 2022 we have been part of ZEIC and are based in the heart of Vancouver.
 Our work reaches across British Columbia and the globe.